redhat-openstack/website/source/uncategorized/securing-services.html.md

 #### Set up server

-Note that this example uses 192.168.200.x as the openstack private network for example purposes, and assumes your ipa server can manage DNS there.
-Oviously when using such a setup, the confiugration options are nearly endless, this is meant merely to get you started, using the setup we have described [here](Virtualized_Foreman_Dev_Setup).
+Note that this example uses 192.168.200.x as the OpenStack private network for example purposes, and assumes your IPA server can manage DNS there.
+Obviously when using such a setup, the configuration options are nearly endless,.
+This is meant merely to get you started, using the setup we have described [here](Virtualized_Foreman_Dev_Setup).
 Adjust the values according to your own setup.

+Ensure the hostname of your IPA server is the FQDN on the private network:

       echo "$(hostname -s).openstack.priv" > /etc/hostname
       echo "$(hostname -i) $(hostname -s).openstack.priv" >> /etc/hosts
       sed -i "s/^`\(HOSTNAME=\)`.*$/\1$(hostname -s).openstack.priv/" \
          /etc/sysconfig/network
          hostname $(hostname -s).openstack.priv

+Instal the IPA server:

-      yum install freeipa-server
+      yum install freeipa-server bind bind-dyndb-ldap
       ipa-server-install --setup-dns --forwarder=192.168.200.1 \
         --hostname=$(hostname -s).openstack.priv -r OPENSTACK.PRIV \
         -n openstack.priv -p Secret123 -P Secret123 -a Secret123 -U

-      verify the IP for the subnet you are using (192.168.200.1, in our example), is in /etc/resolv.conf
+Verify the IP for the subnet you are using (192.168.200.1, in our example), is in /etc/resolv.conf.

+Create your controller host entry:

       ipa dnsrecord-add openstack.priv v3controller --a-rec=192.168.200.10
        --a-create-reverse

-#### On client
+#### On OpenStack Controller

-      make sure the ipa server is in resolv.conf (listed first) yum install ipa-client
+Make sure the ipa server is in resolv.conf (listed first)

+Install and configure the IPA client software.
+If you are using the IPA DNS then the domain and server will be autodiscovered.
+For authentication you can use the IPA admin user and password.

+      yum install ipa-client
       ipa-client-install

 If you have dhclient running on your machine(s), you will also want to update the config in /etc/dhcp/dhclient-<nic>.conf to have the line:

       option domain-name-servers 192.168.200.1, `<domain-server-ip-2>`, `<etc>`;

+Otherwise dhclient will overwrite /etc/resolv.conf causing DNS resolution to fail.

 ## MySQL